The type of software you use to edit Zoom recordings depends on the kind of video editing you want to do. For example, you can:

 We allow free unlimited sharing to non-Reduct users too, so you can send your video projects around as much as you need without worrying about share limits.

 Reduct is one of the best video editing software for non-video editors because it doesn't require any video editing experience: Simply upload your recordings, select the clips you're most interested in, and use your clips to create engaging stories.
-To try our platform for free,.
+To try our platform for free, get started with a 30-day trial.

 Advanced Video Editing Software Options: Adobe Premiere Pro & Apple Final Cut Pro